 The pediatric rotation provides experience and instructions in both inpatient and outpatient pediatrics, including the assessment and management of children with a wide variety of pediatric problems, supervised by community pediatricians.
 Opportunities exist for residents to do puberty teaching talks in local elementary schools.
 Residents participate in admissions, inpatient rounding and seeing patients in the emergency department.

-The geriatrics rotation occupies one month in the second year curriculum.
+The geriatrics rotation occupies four weeks in the second year curriculum.
 Residents work in a Post-Acute Care/Skilled Nursing Facility in Klamath Falls under the supervision of family medicine faculty and internal medicine faculty.
 The rotation emphasizes management of geriatric issues in post-acute care, wound care, and principles of ambulatory care of older adults.